mim-nishaT/mim-nishaT/README.md

 Assalamualikum ✨
 ,
 I'm Nishat Afrin Mim.
-Now, I'm learning R programming and searching for better learning from this platform
+I'm working as a Team Lead in the Geospatial Health Research Group (GHRG) at CHIRAL Bangladesh.